 Our Type 1 Diabetic grandson was having a birthday, a pretty big deal to most kids.
-I typically host the family dinner for birthdays and so I needed to find a Diabetic Birthday Cake Recipe the flavor and style my grandson requested.
+I typically host the family dinner for birthdays and so I needed to find a Diabetic Birthday Cake Recipe with the flavour and style my grandson requested.
 This promised to be my biggest birthday challenge to date.
-I love attempting different design at every birthday.
+I love attempting different designs on every birthday.
 The girls have been stuck on the “Harry Potter” theme the past few years however I get different ideas from the boys, construction sites, Paw Patrol, Sesame Street characters even Lego cakes.

 However, our grandson posed a special problem.
 He is a kid who wants a dinosaur cake and the problem is he is a Type 1 Diabetic.
 How in the world am I going to make a cake that is not through the roof in carbs.

 We want to celebrate his birthday in a manner he is familiar with but keep his blood glucose levels as controlled as possible.
 Yes, he will be given sufficient insulin to counter the carbs but let’s keep it to a minimum if we can.

 I began earnestly searching all my favourite recipe sites to find what I was looking for.
 I even tried a few recipes to see how they would bake up and then of course the taste test.
 After all, if I didn’t like it how could I expect my grandson to like it.
 Since it was his birthday I really needed the flavour to appeal to a kid.

 The search was further compounded by the fact that he wanted both chocolate and vanilla flavours in the cake.

 So I had to search and test both chocolate and white cakes to find suitable recipes to be turned into the ultimate dinosaur cake.

 I Finally Found The One